 If you have been the victim of a wrongful act in California, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE or fill out the form on this page to discuss your individual or California class action lawsuit with a lawyer.
+Call us at (855) LAWFIRM or fill out the form on this page to discuss your individual or California class action lawsuit with a lawyer.

 We can also help you determine whether you have the grounds for a class action lawsuit in Nevada.